 Whether you’re with your significant other or not, romantic Paris at Christmas is not to be missed.
-Here’s what to see, what to do, and how to enjoy it with an AWOL husband.
+Here’s what to see, what to do, and how to enjoy the holiday season in the City of Light.

 Romantic Paris at Christmas

 I’d tried to convince my husband to join me in Paris after my media trip to the Loire Valley.
 What could be more romantic than Paris at Christmas?

 France in winter or summer (or any other time) is an idea time to visit in my books, but somehow the lure of shopping, foie gras and lavish window displays versus frosty cold days weren’t enough to win him over.

 If I wanted to experience romantic Paris at Christmas, I’d have to do it with a group of travel bloggers during one whirlwind winter day.

 It was still dark when my fellow blogger Rachel and I caught an early morning train from Tours to Paris to meet the rest of our group at the Hotel Paris Bastille Boutet M Gallery by Sofitel.
 We’d all been travelling in different regions of France and this would be a reunion.

 Hotel Paris Bastille Boutet MGallery by Sofitel

 Ah, the joy of finding the silvery lights outside the Hotel Paris Bastille Boutet, dropping our bags off, meeting our group of bloggers and setting off for Galeries Lafayette Haussmann.
 If I’d been with my husband, I doubt shopping would be top on our list – it certainly wouldn’t be on his – so I was thrilled a world-famous department store was first on the itinerary.